jeffreylanters/unity-entity-component-system/README.md

   /// An instance reference to the service. public static ServiceType Instance;

-  /// Event triggered when the service will initialize. public virtual void OnInitialize ();
+  /// Method invoked when the service will initialize. public virtual void OnInitialize ();
-  /// Event triggered when the system is initialized. public virtual void OnInitialized ();
+  /// Method invoked when the system is initialized. public virtual void OnInitialized ();
-  // Event triggered when the service is drawing the gizmos, will be called
+  // Method invoked when the service is drawing the gizmos, will be called
   // every gizmos draw call.
   public virtual void OnDrawGizmos ();
-  // Event triggered when the service is drawing the gui, will be called every
+  // Method invoked when the service is drawing the gui, will be called every
   // on gui draw call.
   public virtual void OnDrawGui ();